oracle-livelabs/apex/common/1-sign-up-apex/1-sign-up-apex.md

 For conducting labs in this workshop, either service can be utilized.

-*Note*: Except for the Spreadsheet lab, which has been updated to use APEX 22.1, the remaining APEX workshops currently contain steps/screenshots for 21.2 or earlier.
+*Note*: Except for the Spreadsheet lab, Building a Shopping Cart App and Movies Watchlist App workshops, which have been updated to use APEX 22.1, the remaining APEX workshops currently contain steps/screenshots for 21.2 or earlier.
 While we are working hard to update the workshops to 22.1 (the latest release), you can continue to refer to the steps in the workshop.
 Some of the steps may differ.

 Click one of the options below to proceed.